Truly-Modular/Modular-Item-API/common/src/main/java/smartin/miapi/wiki/Module-Tutorials.wiki.md

    Save the file, add a .mcmeta and load it into the game to see your custom module in action.
 Adjust the properties as necessary to fine-tune the look and behavior.
    [Minecraft Wiki on Datapacks / mcmeta](https://minecraft.wiki/w/Data_pack)

-## Conclusion

-Creating a Module Resource + Texture Pack allows for deep customization in *Truly Modular*.
-The ability to manipulate models, colors, and transforms via a simple JSON structure makes it accessible for both beginners and advanced users.
-Dive into the files, experiment with the properties, and create a unique game experience tailored to your vision!

 # Examples